 Pesum Padam (1987)

-The movie is a satirical black comedy that takes a potshot at the attitude of a common man who takes advantage of a situation he is in.
+The movie is a satirical black comedy that takes a potshot at the attitude of an ordinary man who takes advantage of a situation he is in.

 Why is it special?

 - The movie is silent.
 No dialogues whatsoever.
-And the movie solely relies on the acting talents of actors and background score
+And the film solely relies on the acting talents of actors and background score

 - The brilliant acting of every actor in the movie especially the lead protagonists – Kamal and Amala.